-We are on track to meet our goal of increasing the percentage of solid waste that is recycled from 69 percent in 2013 to 80 percent in 2018.
-(This goal excludes Duke Energy Renewables and Piedmont Natural Gas.)
+We met our goal of increasing the percentage of solid waste that is recycled from 69 percent in 2013 to 80 percent in 2018 one year early.
+(This goal excludes Duke Energy Renewables, which has a relatively small waste stream.)

 Oil spills include releases of lubricating oil from generating stations, leaks from transformers, or damage caused by weather or by third parties (typically because of auto accidents).

-Fines/penalties were relatively large in 2013 because of the November 2013 settlement agreement addressing golden eagle fatalities at wind power facilities; in 2015 because of the May 2015 coal ash enforcement agreement; and in 2016 because of a 2014 oil spill at the Beckjord Station in Ohio, and a 2014 coal ash spill.
-See the “Migratory Bird Settlement Agreement” article in the 2013 Sustainability Report, and “Legal Cases Resolved” article in the 2015 Sustainability Report.
+Fines/penalties were relatively large in 2015 because of the May 2015 coal ash enforcement agreement; and in 2016 because of a 2014 oil spill at the Beckjord Station in Ohio, and a 2014 coal ash spill.
+See the “Legal Cases Resolved” article in the 2015 Sustainability Report.